nilsteampassnet/teampass_doc/docs/install/install-linux.md

 # Install PHP extensions

-Ensure to install the expected extensions required by Teampass.
+Ensure to install the expected extensions required by Teampass:

 * `mcrypt`
 * `mbstring`
 * `openssl`